The A, B, C & E of Skincare

 Conclusion

-But because I know of some better retinol serums for my skin, I wouldn’t necessarily go out and repurchase this alone.
-I much preferred the FAB retinol over this one.
-I do, however, find it plays well with the rest of the serums in the kit, to the point that I would give it another go if I ever repurchased this kit again.
+Since I know of better retinol serums for my skin, I wouldn’t necessarily repurchase this one alone.
+I preferred the FAB retinol over this one.
+However, it complements the other serums in the kit well, and I would consider giving it another go if I ever repurchased this kit again.

 Vitamin B – Build Moisture